about Behemoth

 Founded in 2024 in California’s Central Valley by writers and artists Jared Joseph, Valentino Di Pietro Hernandez, and Scott Knoll; Behemoth Magazine started as a passion project by a couple of college students, and has since grown into a nonprofit organization dedicated to advancing art, education, and equity.

 In its debut issue alone, Behemoth Magazine published over 80 creative works from contributors across more than 12 countries, reflecting its commitment to diversity in art and expression.
-Since then, the organization has produced original zines showcased at the American Library Association Conference in Philadelphia and the Philadelphia Library whilst participated in Fanzineist Vienna in Austria.
-Behemoth has also supported community initiatives, helping raise over $2,000 during Heroes Fest, sponsored by Secret Identity Comics, to benefit Project Wish Upon a Star.
+Since then, the organization has produced original zines showcased at the ZIne Pavilion during the American Library Association Conference in Philadelphia, and contributed to Fanzineist Vienna in Austria.
+Behemoth has also supported community initiatives, helping Secret Identity Comics Fresno raise over $2,000 during Heroes Fest, for the benefit Project Wish Upon a Star.

-Led by a masthead of substitute teachers, community leaders, mental health activists, published writers, and visual artists; Behemoth Magazine continues to create opportunities for both artists and non-artists alike to learn, publish, and connect.
+Led by a masthead of substitute teachers, community leaders, activists, published writers, and visual artists; Behemoth Magazine continues to create opportunities for both artists and non-artists alike to learn, publish, and connect.

 Behemoth Magazine provides a canvas for our global network of poets, artists, writers, designers, and photographers to let loose on as we use these canvases to spread Art in all of its forms; breaking down barriers of expression and education.